 - Evolving the core infrastructure to accommodate new embedded financial offerings and value propositions such as proprietary digital wallets for customers that can later be incorporated into IoT devices.

-- Adopting a microservice architecture and launching new APIs to expand partnerships with other platforms.
+- Adopting a microservice payment platform architecture and launching new APIs to expand partnerships with other platforms.

 - Improving financial data collection, governance, and analytics.
 For instance, data obtained from IoT devices can be further used for product development.